Musgrave Watson: Life

 He fell into financial difficulties again, and in 1832 had his belongings distrained for rent.
-However, eventually circumstances improved: a stone frieze for Edward Moxhay's Hall of Commerce in Threadneedle Street in the City of London, completed in 1842, brought him critical acclaim.
+However, eventually circumstances improved: the stone frieze Commerce Welcoming All Nations for Edward Moxhay's Hall of Commerce in Threadneedle Street in the City of London, completed in 1842, brought him critical acclaim.
 Five and a half feet tall and seventy three feet long, it can now be seen in Battishill Street Gardens, Napier Terrace, Islington.
 (Note: An accompanying plaque reads: "The stone frieze was carved by Musgrave Watson in 1842 and formed part of a Hall of Commerce in Threadneedle Street until it was demolished in 1922.
 The stonework was salvaged by Sir Albert Richardson and remained in pieces at London University.
 In 1974 these were given to the Borough Architect who replaced the missing sections to make the frieze a feature in the new Battishill Gardens.
 The sculpture is an allegorical composition showing Commerce standing centrally with wings outstretched to welcome all nations.
 On the left hand side there is a lion and representations of Poetry, Music and Painting; then Enterprise guided by Genius with a group looking towards the Messenger of Peace and Glad Tidings.
 On the other side of Commerce is Peace and Bearers of Fruits of the Earth, then Navigation guided by Urania and others personifying Geography and Education.
 To the far right are people of other countries shackled and dejected looking imploringly towards Britannia holding a flag, symbolic of liberty and protection."
-The frieze was restored in 2024 by the Heritage of London Trust.)
+The frieze was restored in 2024–25 by the Heritage of London Trust.)
 In the same year he received a lucrative commission from Lord Eldon for a marble double portrait of his grandfather, the first Lord Eldon, and his great-uncle, Baron Stowell.
 The commission had originally been given to Sir Francis Chantrey, who died before it could be carried out.